top of page

 Back to Top

 The Sanctuary renovation will feature an elevated choir loft and extended platform area.
-The loft will have space for 105 singers at a comfortable chair spacing.
+The loft will have space for 108 singers at a comfortable chair spacing.
 The loft will be elevated above the current platform level to allow better sight lines for the congregation and increased sound projection for the choir.
 The shape of the loft is designed such that risers can be placed at platform level in front of the loft area to accommodate additional singers for combined-choir events.
 The extension of the platform will allow for the current 40-45 orchestra members and provide room for expansion as additional players are added.
-New pews and flooring will be installed, lighting will be updated, and some sound and TV broadcast equipment will be replaced.
-Acoustic treatments will be added to the back wall of the balcony and main floor to dampen undesirable sound reflections, and treatments will also be hidden in the grill work behind the choir to enhance the projection of sound.
+The pews will be refinished and new flooring will be installed, lighting will be upgraded to LED, and some sound and TV broadcast equipment will be replaced.
+Acoustic treatments on the back wall of the balcony and main floor will be replaced to better dampen undesirable sound reflections.
 The Sanctuary ceiling will be repainted and minor repairs will be made.

-The existing Music Rehearsal Suite will be removed and replaced by a new, larger single story structure.
+The work for the Music Rehearsal Suite will depend on the amount pledged.
+This is the part of the Leadership Council’s recommendation relative to the Music Rehearsal Suite: Based on the results of the final pledge tally: Option A: Execute the building plans for a single-story music building.
+(We believe this will require an additional $2 million in pledges in addition to borrowing $1 million from our designated funds.)
+Or, Option B: Pause and provide time for the Building Committee to work with architects to consider additional options for the music building, to include the potential renovation of the existing space that would incorporate as many of the desired changes as we can afford without burdening the church with substantial long-term external debt.
+If pledges allow for Option A, the existing Music Rehearsal Suite will be replaced by a new, larger single story structure.
 The new Music Suite will have men's and women's robing rooms and restrooms.
-Space will be provided for the storage of music and other items.
-A coffee bar will serve as a snack area for Student Choir and for use during special choir events and other functions.
-The new facility will include a Green Room for use by guest musicians and will serve the orchestra each Sunday as a place to assemble instruments and temporarily store instrument cases.
-A choir rehearsal area large enough for 120 singers will be provided.
-Additional chairs can be added, with the total reaching 150, for LCT rehearsals.
-The layout of the new floor plan will help streamline the congested flow of foot traffic that was observed during the Study Team's investigation.
-The new building will be designed to accommodate a second story in the future.
+Storage space will be provided for music and other items.
+A counter area will be used regularly to turn in or pick up music.
+The counter area will also provide for snack service for Student Choir and for use during special choir events and other functions.
+The new facility will include a Multipurpose Room for use by guest musicians and will serve the orchestra each Sunday as a place to assemble instruments and temporarily store instrument cases.
+A choir rehearsal area large enough for 96 singers will be provided.
+Additional chairs can be added, with the total reaching 130, for LCT rehearsals.
+The layout of the new floor plan will help streamline the congested flow of foot traffic.

-There will be a missional component involving the Terry Heights-Hillandale community.
-The recent receipt of a church property in that neighborhood has opened up the possibility of expanding our ministry efforts.
+Yes, the community mission component was described during the November 3, 2024 presentation of the motion to proceed with the project.
+The component involves the Terry Heights-Hillandale community.
+The receipt of a church property in that neighborhood has opened up the possibility of expanding our ministry efforts.
 In November 2023, a mission strategy was rolled out for reaching our city, region and world.
 One element of that strategy is to “create a home-based childcare model that will serve low income families.”
-With our new presence in the neighborhood, we have an opportunity to establish that childcare initiative on the same property as the Terry Heights-Hillandale Christian Community Center (where the parsonage once sat.)
-The missional component will provide for the childcare initiative and some improvements in the Christian Community Center.
+With our new presence in the neighborhood, we have an opportunity to establish that childcare initiative on the same property as the Terry Heights-Hillandale Christian Community Center (where the parsonage once sat).
+Funding from the capital campaign will provide “seed money” for the childcare initiative and some improvements in the Christian Community Center.

 What will the project cost?
 How long will it take?

-The estimated cost of construction, the capital campaign, Trustee items, missional component and other associated costs is $11.5M.
-The church construction will begin, at the earliest, in June 2025 and is expected to take about 14-16 months to complete.
-Other parts of the overall project may begin sooner, and some parts of the project will likely be completed before others.
+The estimated cost of the Sanctuary construction, the capital campaign, Life Center LED projection systems, community mission component and other associated costs is $6-7M.
+The Sanctuary construction will begin, at the earliest, in late October 2025 and is expected to take about 9 months to complete.
+The amount required to include a new Rehearsal Suite would bring the overall cost to $11M (a gap of ~$3M compared to pledges).

 What additional debt will be required?

-No long-term debt is anticipated.
-The interest cost for the short-term construction loan is included in the project cost estimate.
+No long-term debt is anticipated for the Sanctuary construction.
+Interest cost for the short-term construction loan (if needed) is included in the project cost estimate.
+The amount of debt associated with the Music Suite will be determined based on the outcome of pledges.

 What will the updated Sanctuary look like?
 Will there be changes to the woodwork?